Michael Keaton

 Michael Keaton in 'Night Shift'

-In 1975, the aspiring actor made his debut in the comedy series "Mister Rogers' Neighborhood," then landed minor roles in several other series, and only in 1982 did he get one of the significant roles in Ron Howard's comedy "Night Shift".
-The main character was played by Kevin Costner, but Keaton received a Kansas City Film Critics Circle Award for Best Supporting Actor.
+In 1975, the aspiring actor made his debut in the comedy series "Mister Rogers' Neighborhood," then landed minor roles in several other series, before finally scoring a significant role in Ron Howard's comedy "Night Shift" in 1982.
+While Kevin Costner played the main character, Keaton earned a Kansas City Film Critics Circle Award for Best Supporting Actor.

 Michael Keaton - Stand Up - 1980

-The next steps in Michael's career were the leading roles of Jack Butler in the dramedy "Mr. Mom" and Johnny Kelly in the crime comedy "Johnny Dangerously".
+Michael's next career moves were leading roles as Jack Butler in the dramedy "Mr. Mom" and Johnny Kelly in the crime comedy "Johnny Dangerously."

 Michael Keaton in 'Mr. Mom'